 41 Then the Jews began to complain about him because he said, “I am the bread that came down from heaven.”
 (John 6:35-41)

 Rhetorically, Jesus has already established the rhetorical premise that everyone who believes in him receives eternal life and that person is raised in the last day.
 What separates 6:44 from these prior verses is 6:41-43, the complaint of the Jews, which initiates the response of 6:44.
 Therefore, we are still in the same context and the inferred premise, that the one who believes or comes the Jesus is the one who is raised up, is based on what has been explicitly stated.
 It does not need to be repeated in the statement of John 6:44.
-Therefore, have a pre-established condition within the context that indicate that it is the one who comes, the one who believes, who is raised up.
+Therefore, we have a pre-established condition within the context that indicates that it is the one who comes, the one who believes, who is raised up.
 They simply cannot come until the Father draws them.
 This seems to be the better understanding of what Jesus is saying.

 As noted above, in the context of Jeremiah 31, the sentinels or messengers from Ephraim are those who initiate God’s drawing of Israel to himself.
 They act as the agents of God’s drawing.
 We can look broader in the context of the gospel of John to see that Jesus himself is the agent of God for the drawing and he will draw all persons to himself via the cross.
 This drawing is of all persons (πάντας, masculine plural) is a universal drawing.

 And I, when I am lifted up from the earth, will draw all people to myself.”
 (John 12:32 NRSV)